-While Lisa is a strong advocate for her clients in litigation, she believes that not all divorces have to be combative.
-She is passionate about alternative dispute resolution and has extensive training in collaborative divorce and mediation.
+While Lisa frequently resolves divorces through litigation, she believes that not all divorces have to be combative.
+She is passionate about alternative dispute resolution, and has extensive training in collaborative divorce and mediation.
 She enjoys teaching people conflict resolution tools that they can use going forward as they learn to function as a family in a new way.
 Above all, Lisa wants her clients to be in control of their own destinies.

 "Helping people get through conflict that is so close to home is important work.
 At the end of the day, I want my clients to feel that they were active participants in shaping the decisions that will move their lives forward."

-- Member, Clark County Bar Association, Family Law Section
+- Clark County Bar Association, Family Law Section

 - U.S. District Court for the Western District of Washington